ModischFabrications/turn_indicator_pcb/README.md

 # turn_indicator_pcb

-This is the PCB for https://github.com/ModischFabrications/Turn_Indicator
+This is the PCB for [Turn Indicator](https://github.com/ModischFabrications/Turn_Indicator).

 Open like regular in KiCad.